-I’ve adapted my rendition of white clam sauce from Marcella Hazan’s recipe in her classic book Essentials of Classic Italian Cooking, which is to Italian food what Julia Child’s Mastering the Art of French Cooking is to French food.
+I got that tip from Marcella Hazan’s recipe in her classic book Essentials of Classic Italian Cooking, which is to Italian food what Julia Child’s Mastering the Art of French Cooking is to French food.
 As a New Jersey native, I was surprised to see tomato in Marcella’s white clam sauce.
 But then it is only one large plum tomato, seeded and diced.
 More of an accent than the base of a sauce.

 Classic White Clam Sauce